PAL-Net: A Point-Wise CNN with Patch-Attention for 3D Facial Landmark Localization: Experimental analysis

 \subsubsection{LAFAS Dataset}

 The LAFAS dataset served as the primary dataset for this study, and the development of the proposed model was specifically motivated by the need to automate anatomical landmark prediction on this dataset.
-More specifically, as it contains manually annotated anatomical landmarks with established relevance in real-world biomedical applications its clinical relevance, and standardized acquisition protocol provided an ideal foundation for training and evaluating a robust and generalizable anatomical landmark localization framework.
-The data was sourced from the LAFAS (Laboratory of Functional Anatomy of Stomatognathic system of Dipartimento di Scienze Biomediche per la Salute, Università degli Studi di Milano), containing 214 3D facial scans of healthy subjects aged 18 to 49 years old of both sexes.
+More specifically, as it contains manually annotated anatomical landmarks with established relevance in real-world biomedical applications, its clinical relevance and standardized acquisition protocol provided an ideal foundation for training and evaluating a robust and generalizable anatomical landmark localization framework.
+The data were sourced from the LAFAS (Laboratory of Functional Anatomy of the Stomatognathic System of the Dipartimento di Scienze Biomediche per la Salute, Università degli Studi di Milano), which contains 214 3D facial scans of healthy subjects aged 18 to 49 years, both sexes.
 Excluded from this study were subjects with a previous history of craniofacial traumas, congenital anomalies, or craniofacial surgery.
-The 3D facial models were acquired using VECTRA M3, a fixed stereophotogrammetric device, (Canfield Scientific Inc., Fairfield, NJ, USA), and VECTRA H1, a portable one.
+The 3D facial models were acquired using VECTRA M3, a fixed stereophotogrammetric device (Canfield Scientific Inc., Fairfield, NJ, USA), and VECTRA H1, a portable one.
 These instruments are employed routinely in the LAFAS and have demonstrated comparability and equivalence.
-In the study by \parencite{de2022validation}, the validation of the Vectra 3D imaging system was verified.
-Each scan includes 50 facial landmarks manually annotated using a standardized protocol developed by \parencite{ferrario2003growth}.
-These landmarks, shown in Figure \ref{fig:landmarks}(a) and listed in table \ref{tab:results}, were manually annotated using a point-and-click interface by the skilled personnel of the LAFAS.
-For improved precision in manual landmark localization, specific landmarks were labeled with precision using eyeliner on the face before acquisition.
-The 50 anatomical landmarks which covers various facial regions, are employed in the LAFAS laboratory, in a variety of biomedical applications, including the assessment of facial asymmetry, morphometric facial characterization, and anthropometric analysis \parencite{cappella2023facial, solazzo2025three}.
+In the study by \citep{de2022validation}, the validation of the Vectra 3D imaging system was verified.
+Each scan includes 50 facial landmarks manually annotated using a standardized protocol developed by \citep{ferrario2003growth}.
+These landmarks, shown in Figure \ref{fig:landmarks}(a) and listed in table \ref{tab:results}, were manually annotated using a point-and-click interface by the skilled personnel of the LAFAS lab.
+To improve precision in manual landmark localization, specific landmarks were labeled with eyeliner on the face before acquisition.
+The 50 anatomical landmarks that cover various facial regions are employed in the LAFAS laboratory, in a variety of biomedical applications, including the assessment of facial asymmetry, morphometric facial characterization, and anthropometric analysis \citep{cappella2023facial, solazzo2025three}.
 In these analyses, the relative distances between landmarks are typically utilized, rather than their absolute spatial positions.
-It shows that many clinical and morphological assessments rely on geometric relationships and proportions between landmarks, rather than their exact coordinate positions.
+Many clinical and morphological assessments rely on geometric relationships and proportions between landmarks rather than their exact coordinate positions.
 To align the training objective with these downstream biomedical tasks, the proposed model incorporates a loss component that explicitly penalizes deviations in inter-landmark distances.
-This design encourages the model not only to localize points accurately but also to preserve the geometric structure of the face, enhancing the clinical relevance and interpretability of the predictions.
+This design encourages the model not only to accurately localize points but also to preserve the geometric structure of the face, thereby enhancing the clinical relevance and interpretability of the predictions.
 To assess intra-observer reliability of the LAFAS dataset during the data annotation process, 20 random cases were selected, and the same operator annotated the same set of facial data twice within a two-week interval.
 This evaluation aimed to determine the consistency of the operator's annotations over time.
 The results of this reliability analysis are presented in Table \ref{tab:results}, showcasing the mean difference in distance (mean Euclidean distance) between the two rounds of annotations.